 USA Batik: Exploring the Art and Culture of American Batik

-Batik is a traditional art form of dyeing fabric that involves the use of wax to create intricate patterns and designs.
-In the batik process, heated wax is applied to certain cloth regions, acting as a resist to stop color from reaching those regions.
+Batik is a traditional art form of dyeing fabric that uses wax to create intricate patterns and designs.
+In the batik process, heated wax is applied to certain cloth regions, acting as a resistance to stop the color from reaching those regions.
 The wax is then removed to expose the pattern that the mixture of wax and dye produced on the fabric after it was dipped in dye.

-Midway through the 20th century, when artists started experimenting with this technique, batik was brought to the United States.
+Midway through the 20th century, when artists started experimenting with this technique, batik was brought to the USA.
 Several of these early American batik artists' works show the influence of Indonesian batik.

-This article's goal is to examine the origins, production methods, and importance of American batik while also contrasting it with batik from other parts of the world.
+This article examines American batik's origins, production methods, and importance while contrasting it with other parts of the world.